apoorvbhardwaj1/EEG-signal-processing-for-ASD/README.md

 The dataset was recorded in a relaxed state with 16-channel EEG at a sampling rate of 256 Hz.
 The EEG data is presented in .dat files.

+The .dat files were first accessed through the EEGLAB.
+Preprocessing is done over this data in EEGLAB and then its is converted into .edf format.
+Further these .edf files are converted to .csv for the feature extraction and classification task.

 We need all these requirement in our system:
 1. Python